-Currently, Google TV supports both Dolby Vision and Atmos, along with UHD viewing at up to 60Hz.
-That said, not every app in the Google TV lineup is compatible with today’s premium codecs.
-If an app that you love isn’t automatically triggering Atmos, there’s a good chance that a future Google TV firmware update may allow that app to properly handshake with Google TV, allowing for Atmos sound and Vision viewing.
+Currently, Google TV supports Dolby Digital, Dolby Digital Plus, Dolby Vision, and Dolby Atmos, along with 4K viewing at up to 60Hz.
+Do keep in mind that if you’re using a Google TV-powered streaming device, only the Chromecast with Google TV 4K will give you Dolby Vision and 4K/60Hz support.
+Also, not every app in the Google TV lineup is compatible with today’s premium picture and sound codecs.
+If an app that you love isn’t automatically triggering Atmos, there’s a good chance that a future Google TV firmware update may allow said app to properly handshake with Google TV, allowing for Atmos sound and Vision viewing.

 You can adjust picture/sound settings for your Google TV product by navigating to the Settings tab and selecting Display & Sound.

-So, what about Roku TV?
-The short answer — at least when it comes to UHD, Dolby Vision, and Atmos — is yes.
-You’ll be able to take advantage of both premium picture and sound codecs with several Roku TV televisions (mainly TCL), as well as the now-hard-to-find Roku Ultra.
+So what about Roku TV?
+The short answer, at least when it comes to 4K, Dolby Vision, and Dolby Atmos, is yes.
+You’ll be able to take advantage of both premium picture and sound codecs with several Roku TV televisions (mainly TCL), as well as the Roku Ultra.
 What codec versions your TV or device will support will depend upon the model year and running firmware.

 For Roku TV products, you can adjust picture/sound settings by navigating to Settings, then selecting Display type (for picture) or Audio.

-We’re giving this one to Google TV.
+We’re giving this one to Google TV though.
 While Roku TV products offer decent support for today’s leading picture and sound codecs, overall support for premium visuals and audio is a bit more across the board with Google TV.